Inuit women: Labour

 Labour and birth were times of great celebration in the Inuit community.
 Traditionally, when a woman began having contractions, her midwife would gather other women of the community to help the labouring woman through the birthing process.
-Additional signs of labour noted by the Inuit midwife included a brown strip of discharge, broken water, stomachache, or the urge to pass a bowel movement.
+Additional signs of labour noted by the Inuk midwife included a brown strip of discharge, broken water, stomachache, or the urge to pass a bowel movement.
 Although it was cause for great celebration, labour is traditionally a time of quiet and calm in the Inuit community, and the midwife would commonly whisper her counsel to the mother-to-be.
 If the woman had followed the traditions throughout her pregnancy, she could expect her labour to be quick and easy.
 Many of these also extended to the actions of the woman's midwife, who was also commanded to be swift in all aspects of her life so that her client would enjoy a quick delivery.
 Very often, women were expected to continue their daily chores up until the late stages of labour and endure labour pains without the aid of pain management.

 The midwife's goals during labour typically included keeping the woman from becoming irritable or screaming, preventing her legs from opening, preventing her from peeing or having a bowel movement, and encouraging activity and position changes.
 The positions in which an Inuk woman laboured varied according to the midwife's preferences and her own comfort.
 These include lithotomy, side-lying, squatting, and standing positions have all been described in the literature.
 Often, a caribou pelt was placed under the woman and she was allowed to choose a bed or the floor.
-Some communities' midwives employed the use of equipment such as ropes to pull on or a box to lean over to help ease the pains of labour, but little evidence of either pharmacologic or homeopathic pain relief is described.
+Some communities' midwives employed the use of equipment such as ropes to pull on or a box to lean over to help ease the pains of labour, but little evidence of either pharmacologic or medicinal herb pain relief is described.
 Traditionally, the woman was required to have her spine completely straight for the entirety of her labour and delivery.
 To facilitate this, the midwife would often place a wooden board behind the woman to keep her back aligned.
 Additionally, a rolled towel or block of wood was used to keep the woman's legs and feet apart during labour, which, in the midwives' view, helped to speed the labour along.